zanpaktu/ember-cli-reddit-pixel/README.md

 Once your environment is configred to include your Pixel id (and the enabled flag is set to true), the Facebook Pixel tracking code will be injected into your index.html file.

-A service is provided for simple access to the global `rtd(...)` function inside of your Ember application.
+A service is provided for simple access to the global `rdt(...)` function inside of your Ember application.
- This service allows you to call the global `rtd(...)` function regardless of your environment - if the Reddit Pixel code hasn't been injected in your head (consequently, the `rtd(...)` function is not available), the service will disregard the function call.
+ This service allows you to call the global `rdt(...)` function regardless of your environment - if the Reddit Pixel code hasn't been injected in your head (consequently, the `rdt(...)` function is not available), the service will disregard the function call.

  ```js